kepano/obsidian-minimal/README.md

 ### Minimal for Obsidian Publish

 Minimal for Obsidian Publish is a separate version of Minimal which follows the same design principles but is optimized for web.
-Licensing Minimal for web-based publishing requires a paid license.
-Licenses are not yet available, but you can test Minimal for Obsidian Publish on [the Minimal site](https://minimal.guide/Home).
+It is also MIT licensed and available at [minimal.guide](https://minimal.guide/publish/download) or the [obsidian-minimal-publish](https://github.com/kepano/obsidian-minimal-publish) repo.

 ## Disclaimer